Fujifilm X-T3 vs Nikon Z50

 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the Z50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T3 and the Z50 are recent models that are part of the current product line-up.
-The X-T3 replaced the earlier Fujifilm X-T2, while the Z50 does not have a direct predecessor.
+The Z50 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-T3 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-T3 was succeeded by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T3 or the Nikon Z50 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (26 vs 20.7MP) with a 12% higher linear resolution.

 - Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

 - Better sound control: Has a headphone port that enables audio monitoring while recording.